SeivenBell/oqd-core/docs/demos/TFIM.md

 )
 ```

-We can then wrap the `AnalogCircuit` and the args to a `Task` object and run using the QuTip backend.
+We can then wrap the [`AnalogCircuit`][quantumion.interface.analog.operations.AnalogCircuit] and the args to a `Task` object and run using the QuTip backend.
 Note that there are 2 ways to run and the 2 ways are explained.

 ## Running the simulation
 === "Compile & Simulate"
-    The `Task` can be compiled first to a `QuTipExperiment` object and then this `QuTipExperiment` object can be run.
+    The `Task` can be compiled first to a [`QutipExperiment`][quantumion.backend.qutip.interface.QutipExperiment] object and then this [`QutipExperiment`][quantumion.backend.qutip.interface.QutipExperiment] object can be run.
 This is to allow you to see what parameters are used to specify the particular QuTip experiment.

     ``` py
     backend = QutipBackend()